JopStro/BalatroMods/rxi-json/README.md

-# This is a Thundunderstore package mirror of rxi's json.lua with an added lovely patch
+# This is a Thunderstore package mirror of rxi's json.lua with an added lovely patch
 The provided lovely patch adds it under the module name "json".
 A modified extract from the project's original readme follows

 ...